 - Mankameshwar Temple (4.5 km)

 - Mehtab Bagh (7.8 km)

 - Chini-ka-Rauza (7.2 km)

 The Taj Mahal is an endless love story admired in marble.
-If you’re making a trip to the Taj, why not get on an India Golden Triangle tour and travel to the other nearby heritage places as well?
+If you’re making a trip to the Taj, why not get on Golden Triangle Tour Packages and travel to the other nearby heritage places as well?
 We are sure you will enjoy your journey.

 How to Reach Agra?

 Agra is well-linked with all the main cities in the country like Delhi, Bengaluru, Lucknow, Mumbai, Chennai, Kolkata, and Cochin.